graemer957/SimpleRESTLayer/README.md

 - [ ] Add support for fastlane
 - [ ] Update demo app to reflect feastures in v0.2
 - [ ] Update documentation to reflect feastures in v0.2

+# Current Limitations
+- POSTing is always performed using form URL encoding
+- `RESTClient` assumes that all responses are JSON